archit0410/Anomaly-detection-in-a-data-stream/README.md

 # Anomaly detection using `Isolation Forest for Streaming Anomaly Detection` (iForestASD)

 Note : This project is a part of submission to Cobblestone Energy as part of their recruitment process.
 I am truly grateful to the recruitment team at Cobblestone Energy for this opportunity.
-I gained a wealth of knowledge and thoroughly enjoyed the process of working on this project.

 ## Overview